 Difficulties with schoolwork can do a real number on your self-esteem.
 If we’re honest with ourselves, none of us likes to feel dumb.
 Struggling to learn material that everyone else seems to understand can bruise the ego.
 When schoolwork leaves us demoralized, the temptation can be to avoid it altogether.

 Another reason that schoolwork may make us feel pressured might be of our own doing.
 When we brush work under the rug because we’d rather be doing something else, it can turn into this mountain of stress that we continually avoid.
 When that avoided work starts to show up as zeros on the report card, it can be demoralizing.

 In each of these circumstances, it’s important to allow yourself a bit of grace.
 Know yourself and know your capabilities.
 If you’re doing your best, feel confident that your accomplishments are enough, even if they don’t meet the impossible expectations we often set for ourselves.

 With the advent of social media, the opportunities for bullying and rampant feelings of loneliness have increased in spite of the ways technology claims to bring people together.
-According to Psychology Today, people who spend more time on social media report more feelings of loneliness than those who use social platforms less.
+It is harder to escape bullying when it isn’t just in the school hallway any longer, but follows you home on your phone.
+And according to Psychology Today, people who spend more time on social media report more feelings of loneliness than those who use social platforms less.
 Especially at a time when phones and Instagram are commonplace for school-aged people, the social anxiety and stress caused by social media use can be extremely detrimental to teens’ mental health.